Two-Face: Modern Age

-Eventually in the Gotham Central series, he outs her as a lesbian and frames her for murder, hoping that if he takes everything from her, she will be left with no choice but to be with him.
+In Gotham Central, he outs her as a lesbian and frames her for murder, hoping that if he takes everything from her, she will be left with no choice but to be with him.
 She is furious, and the two fight for control of his gun until Batman intervenes, putting Two-Face back in Arkham.

 In the Batman: Two-Face - Crime and Punishment one-shot comic book, Two-Face captures his own father, planning to humiliate and kill him on live television for the years of abuse that he suffered.
 This story reveals that, despite his apparent hatred for his father, Dent still supports him, paying for an expensive home rather than allowing him to live in a slum.
 At the end of the book, the Dent and Two-Face personalities argue in thought, Two-Face calling Dent "spineless".
 Dent proves Two-Face wrong, choosing to jump off a building and commit suicide just to put a stop to his alter ego's crime spree.
 Two-Face is surprised when the coin flip comes up scarred but abides by the decision and jumps.
 Batman catches him, but the shock of the fall seems to (at least temporarily) destroy the Two-Face personality.
 In Batman: Two-Face Strikes Twice!, Two-Face is at odds with his ex-wife Gilda Grace Dent, as he believes their marriage failed because he was unable to give her children.
 She later marries Paul Janus (a reference to the Roman god of doors, who had two faces).
 Two-Face attempts to frame Janus as a criminal by kidnapping him and replacing him with a stand-in, whom Two-Face "disfigures" with makeup.
-Batman eventually catches Two-Face, and Gilda and Janus reunite.
+Batman catches Two-Face, and Gilda and Janus reunite.
 Years later, Gilda gives birth to twins, prompting Two-Face to escape once more and take the twins hostage, as he erroneously believes them to be conceived by Janus using an experimental fertility drug.
 The end of the book reveals that Two-Face is the twins' natural father.